Zinnia Kumar: Women's empowerment

 For her humanitarian work, empowering disadvantaged girls in Australia, India and Thailand through direct educational mentorship and motivation, she was awarded a Rotary Youth Leadership Award and was selected as a youth ambassador for the Australian Government, Department of Foreign Affairs.

-Kumar researched the psychological disempowerment of women from colorism in India.
-She has talked colorism appearing implicitly in beauty advertising and casting, affecting victims psychologically and socio-economically, a factor leading thousands of women per year worldwide to suicide, urging brands to increase dark skin representation.
+Zinnia conducted research at the University of Oxford on the psychological, socio‑economic, and disempowering effects of colorism on women of Indian origin.
+She has discussed the implicit presence of colorism in beauty advertising and casting practices, noting its impact on mental health and economic opportunities.
+Zinnia has also cited research indicating that colorism contributes to thousands of suicides among women globally each year.

-For her social impact entreprenurship, research and advocacy, Zinnia Kumar was invited to deliver the keynote special address at the G20 Empower conference in Gujarat, India in 2023.
+For her social impact entrepreneurship, research and advocacy, Zinnia Kumar was invited to deliver the keynote special address at the G20 Empower conference in Gujarat, India in 2023.
 Zinnia spoke of the importance of female mentorship as an integral part of empowerment and belief building for disadvantaged girls.
 Zinnia's mentor at the time was Shelly Zalis.

 Personal life

 Zinnia Kumar was born in Sydney, Australia and grew up in Sydney's south-western suburbs.
-She is a 5th generation Indian immigrant from the Girmitiya community, and her family have lived in Oceania since 1879.
-She has North Indian, South Indian & East Indian ancestry.
+She is a 5th generation immigrant and her family have lived in Oceania since 1879.

 Zinnia has Asperger syndrome.
 She had severe social anxiety and over came it by training in speaking and presenting at the National Institute of Dramatic Art and the Royal Academy of Dramatic Art, she has been a member of Toastmasters International (Public Speaking Society) for a decade and is a member of The Oxford Union.

 She attended a disadvantaged public high school and self learned her final year studies.
 Zinnia Kumar attended University of New South Wales for a Bachelor of Advanced Science, in Ecology and Human Evolutionary Biology with First Class honours, she matriculated at Brasenose College, Oxford University for an MPhil in Modern South Asian Studies, and holds an MSc in Industrial, Organisational and Business Psychology from University College London.